martdegraaf/martdegraaf.github.io/src/blog/content/posts/duplicate-logging-azure-application-insights.md

 As seen in the screenshot we suffered in the acceptance environment with duplicate exceptions, information, and dependencies.
 In the development environment, on the left screen, we did not experience this issue.
 ![Duplicate logging](/images/duplicate-logging.png)

-### Plan to solve
+### Exclude the software error

-To exclude the possibility of a software error we mitigated these assumptions:
+To exclude the possibility of a software error, we executed these actions:

 1. Debugging the application and looking at the outgoing application insights tab.
 1. The Azure webapp / Azure function is misconfigured.